rbarraud/gutenberg/blocks/README.md

   to be shown in the control's button, or an element (or function returning an element) if you choose to render your own SVG.
 - `attributes: Object | Function` - An object of
-  [matchers](http://github.com/aduth/hpq) or a function which, when passed the raw content of the block, returns block attributes as an object.
-When defined as an object of matchers, the attributes object is generated with values corresponding to the shape of the matcher object keys.
+  [sources](http://github.com/aduth/hpq) or a function which, when passed the raw content of the block, returns block attributes as an object.
+When defined as an object of sources, the attributes object is generated with values corresponding to the shape of the source object keys.
 - `category: string` - Slug of the block's category.
 The category is used to organize the blocks in the block inserter.
 - `edit( { attributes: Object, setAttributes: Function } ): WPElement` -